Skip to content

 The median property value in Virginia is $367,900, noting an increase of more than 2%.
 Areas such as Vienna, Blacksburg, Waynesboro, and Manassas Park are among the top real estate markets in the state.

-Factors that Determine Property Values in Virginia
+What Factors Determine Property Values in Virginia

 • Proximity to Employment - Arlington is home to the Pentagon and numerous government agencies.
 The city and similar areas may command higher values due to the convenience of commuting and access to job opportunities.

-• Waterfront Access - proximity to beaches, marinas, and recreational water activities can impact property values in surrounding areas.
+• Waterfront Access - Proximity to beaches, marinas, and recreational water activities can impact property values in surrounding areas.
 Therefore, cities along the coast or near large rivers, such as Virginia Beach, Norfolk, and Newport News, may have higher prices.

-Privacy and Property Records
+Maintaining and Amending Virginia Property Records

-Privacy and Property Records
+How to Ensure Data Privacy for Property Records

 Property records are public, and anyone can access them without a reason.
 Public records contain information about people, homeowners, and others.
 Sometimes, they contain personal information that was not intended to be public.